justinpombrio/synless/readme.md

 ### Build and install the executable

-This will build and install the executable to a default installation directory:
+This will build and install the executable into a cargo-specific bin directory:

-    make install
+    cargo install --path .

-You may specify the installation directory with `INSTALL_DIR`:

-    make install INSTALL_DIR=/path/to/bin

 #### Run the executable